emca-it/EnergySOAR/07-0-0-Integrations/Responders/PaloAltoNGFW/PaloAltoNGFW.rst

 4.4.1 "TheHive Block port for internal communication"\ :raw-html-m2r:`<br>` 4.4.2 "TheHive Block port for external communication"

-4.5 TheHive_instance - url address of The Hive system (used only for case and alert types).
+4.5 EnergySOARBase_instance - url address of The Hive system (used only for case and alert types).
 It is important for each organization to have its own user with the API!

-4.6 TheHive_API_key - API key to connect to TheHive system\ :raw-html-m2r:`<br>`
+4.6 EnergySOARBase_API_key - API key to connect to Energy SOAR Base system\ :raw-html-m2r:`<br>`
 Note: the specified safety rules must be created in PaloAltoNGFW, and also placed in the order of their application.\ :raw-html-m2r:`<br>`
-Types of data used to work in TheHive system:
+Types of data used to work in Energy SOAR Base system:

 #.
 Network address - 'ip'
 #.
 FQDN - 'hostname'
 #. port-protocol - 'port-protocol'
 #.
 Username - 'username'\ :raw-html-m2r:`<br>`
-   Note: types 'port-protocol' and 'username' need to be created in TheHive system.
-By default, TheHive does not have these data types in the Observable type, so you must add it in the admin settings.\ :raw-html-m2r:`<br>`
+   Note: types 'port-protocol' and 'username' need to be created in Energy SOAR Base system.
+By default, Energy SOAR Base does not have these data types in the Observable type, so you must add it in the admin settings.\ :raw-html-m2r:`<br>`

    .. image:: assets/AddObservableType.jpg
       :target: assets/AddObservableType.jpg